GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/06.451-460/03.Sing-of-Jesus-Forever/docs.md

 ---
+title: |
-title: 453.
-Sing of Jesus Forever
+    453. Sing of Jesus Forever - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 453.
+Sing of Jesus Forever.
+Sing of Jesus, sing forever, Of the love that changes never; Who or what from Him can sever Those He makes His own?
+    keywords:  |
-    keywords: Christ in Song, Sing of Jesus Forever, Sing of Jesus, sing forever,
+        Christ in Song, adventhymnals, advent hymnals, Sing of Jesus Forever, Sing of Jesus, sing forever.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 453. SING OF JESUS FOREVER
+####  Christ in Song,

 ```txt
 1.